mwatts/bible-metadata/docs/documentation/neo4j-graph-documentation.md

 ## Import Instructions

-To successfully build the graph, scripts must be executed in the following specific order.
-While the order of files *within* a folder (e.g., which node type is imported first) does not matter, the folder order is critical.
+To successfully build the graph, **scripts must be executed in the following specific order.** While the order of files *within* a folder (e.g., which node type is imported first) does not matter, **the folder order is critical.**

 1.  **Schema & Indexes**: Run `neo4j/import/index.cypher` first.
-This sets up constraints and indexes which significantly speed up the subsequent data import. **Crucially, this also creates Full-Text Indexes**, which enable advanced search capabilities (fuzzy matching, relevance scoring) across text fields like names, descriptions, and verse text.
+This sets up constraints and indexes which significantly speed up the subsequent data import. **Crucially, this also creates Full-Text Indexes**, which enable advanced search capabilities across text fields like names, descriptions, and verse text.
 2.  **Nodes**: Run all scripts in `neo4j/import/nodes/`.
 These create the entities (People, Places, Books, etc.) without connecting them yet.
 3.  **Relationships**: Run all scripts in `neo4j/import/relationships/`.
 These scripts match existing nodes and create the edges (relationships) between them.